So your organization understands the promise of employee advocacy for meeting marketing and sales objectives.

 Your next, natural question is: how can you activate and leverage employees and their networks to drive marketing outcomes?

 Next up is to launch an employee advocacy program.
 But this is one big endeavor.
 If you’re to activate your employees on social media, ensure you have a company-wide social media policy for your employees to follow.
-Here are some examples to get you started in the right direction.
+Here are some social media policy examples to get you started in the right direction.

-Why Take the Time to Create a Social Media Policy?
+What Is a Social Media Policy?

 However, a good, up-to-date social media policy does more than mitigate risk.
 It also sets your employees up for success, giving them guidance on how and where to share posts, etiquette to follow, incentives for sharing in the first place and tips for creating engaging posts.